isi-nlp/ai2/README.md

     .
     ├── config                      # Configuration Files
     │   ├── task                    # Configuration for each task, with train/dev file locations
-    │   ├── model                   # Configuration files for each model, with max epoch, learning rate and so on │   └── checkpoint_list         # Lists of location where checkpoint files are located ├── model_cache                 # Hugging face Model Cache for Transformers ├── multirun or outputs         # Hydra python package output folders - this is where script output should be
+    │   ├── model                   # Configuration files for each model, with max epoch, learning rate, etc.
+    │   └── checkpoint_list         # Lists of location where checkpoint files are located
+    ├── model_cache                 # Hugging face Model Cache for Transformers
+    ├── multirun or outputs         # Hydra python package output folders - this is where script output should be